Come and grasp the unique opportunity to participate in top research and development

 Make sure that your university has a bilateral agreement with FCH BUT and that you were nominated by your faculty coordinator.
 A student sends a scanned copy of the Learning Agreement signed by student and home university by e-mail.

-– for both bachelor and master students/trainees; the current offer available at fch.vut.cz/en/students/courses
+They are available for both bachelor and master students/trainees; their current offer is listed online.

 3) Winter and Summer Laboratory Projects

-All applications are submitted online at www.vutbr.cz/eprihlaska/en/z/.
+All applications are submitted online.
 Students applying to FCH BUT must submit a medical certificate proving that they are able to work in the chemical laboratory and their photo for the BUT student card (for free).
 Degree students prove their previous academic qualification by submitting a verified copy of their diploma and diploma supplement.

 New study programme: Environmental science and engineering

 The new study programme is a result of the faculty’s long‑term cooperation with the University of Koblenz Landau (UKL) in Germany.
 It is a double degree study; the language of instruction at both institutions is English, and the graduates get two academic degrees: MSc.
 (UKL) and Ing.
 (FCH BUT).
 Courses at UKL are focused on the processes in various parts of the environment, advanced statistical data processing and environmental economy.
 At FCH courses specialize primarily on advanced technologies of environmental protection, mostly concerning water, soil and waste processing.
 The study programme offers several specializations from which students choose according to their preferences: environmental analysis, applied ecology, socioeconomics and environmental management or environmental modelling.